muzairkhattak/ViFi-CLIP/README.md

 ## Main Contributions

 1) **ViFi-CLIP:** We formulate and show the significance of an often neglected but simple baseline for transferring image-based CLIP model to video domain.
-ViFi-CLIP (Video Fintuned CLIP) shows that a simple fine-tuning of CLIP is sufficient to learn suitable video-specific inductive biases, and can perform competitive to more complex approaches having dedicated components designed to model temporal information in videos.
+ViFi-CLIP (Video Fine-tuned CLIP) shows that a simple fine-tuning of CLIP is sufficient to learn suitable video-specific inductive biases, and can perform competitive to more complex approaches having dedicated components designed to model temporal information in videos.
-2) **Base-to-novel generalization benchmark** We introduce base-to-novel generalization benchmark for video-domain for evaluating the generalization ability of models for video action recognition.
+2) **Base-to-novel generalization benchmark:** We introduce base-to-novel generalization benchmark for video-domain for evaluating the generalization ability of models for video action recognition.
-3) **Bridge and Prompt approach** We show the effectiveness of our proposed ‘bridge and prompt’ approach to first bridge the modality gap through fine-tuning followed by prompt learning in both visual and language branches of the CLIP model for low-data regimes.
+3) **Bridge and Prompt approach:** We show the effectiveness of our proposed ‘bridge and prompt’ approach to first bridge the modality gap through fine-tuning followed by prompt learning in both visual and language branches of the CLIP model for low-data regimes.